 - periodic change of water.

 Decorating an aquarium is quite simple: a few snags or small figures at the bottom, the bottom itself is covered with dark river sand, floating plants are desirable for diffusing direct sunlight.

 At the bottom are several washed brown leaves of medium size that mimic the living conditions of the fish in natural conditions.

-Frequency of feeding – two or three times a day in small portions.
+Frequency of Feeding – Two or three times a day in small portions.
 The fish feeds from the surface of the water or in its thickness.
 Excess feed entering the bottom of the aquarium is rarely absorbed by it.

-Before spawning, prepare a separate aquarium.
+Before breeding, prepare a separate aquarium.